woman and Suffragette

 In loving memory of Emily Wilding Davison.
 In this broom cupboard Emily Wilding Davison hid herself illegally, during the night of the 1911 census.
 She was a brave suffragette campaigning for votes for women at a time when Parliament denied them that right.
 In this way she was able to record her address, on the night of that census, as being "The House of Commons", thus making her claim to the same political rights as men.
 Emily Wilding Davison died in June 1913 from injuries sustained when she threw herself under the King's horse at The Derby to draw public attention to the injustice suffered by women.
 By such means was democracy won for the people of Britain.
 Notice placed here by Tony Benn MP "I must tell you, Mr Speaker, that I am going to put a plaque in the House.
 I shall have it made myself and screwed on the door of the broom cupboard in the Crypt."

-House of Parliament, London, United Kingdom where she hid (1911)
+House of Parliament, London, United Kingdom where they hid (1911)

 From this house Emily Wilding Davison suffragette set out for The Derby, Epsom-June 1913.
 Fight on, God will the victory.
 Votes for women.

-Post Office, Longhorsley, United Kingdom where she set forth
+Post Office, Longhorsley, United Kingdom where they set forth

 Emily Davison heroine of the Women's Suffrage Movement was cared for here 1913

-Epsom Cottage Hospital, Epsom, United Kingdom where she was (1913)
+Epsom Cottage Hospital, Epsom, United Kingdom where they was (1913)